Upgrade to the __tier_name__

 Cheese takes a starring role in this delicious sandwich, a blue-ribbon midday reward on the trail.
 Check out the recipe at Dirty Gourmet!

 There's nothing like an evening at the campsite, and nothing like thoughts of dinner to propel a hiker down the trail.
-Here's a varied roundup of awesomely easy camping recipes: none of them particularly complicated or demanding to make, yet delivering flavors to impress even the pickiest (or snootiest) campsite diner.
+Here's a varied roundup of awesomely easy camping food recipes: none of them particularly complicated or demanding to make, yet delivering flavors to impress even the pickiest campsite diner.

 Dutch Oven Stuffed Peppers